OmerBarTechnionCampus/PHD_v1/_Data/ReadMe_Data.txt

-data was created using BERNESE GNSS Processing software GNSS Observations were taken from SOPAC archive
+data was created using BERNESE GNSS Processing software Most GNSS Observations were taken from SOPAC archive, several was deliverd with the assistance of Survey of Israel CORS project.